JamieMoukatatzakis/Workbook_T1A1/README.md

 https://www.cs.uct.ac.za/mit_notes/web_programming/html/ch07s05.html

-## Define the features of the following technologies that are essential in terms of the development of the internet:
+<h3> Define the features of the following technologies that are essential in terms of the development of the internet:
   - TCP
   - HTTP and HTTPS
   - web browsers (requests, rendering and developer tools)

-Explain how each technology has contributed to the development of client and server communication over the internet
+Explain how each technology has contributed to the development of client and server communication over the internet</h3>

 ---